Substitute teacher: Pay and benefits

-In the United States, the National Substitute Teachers Alliance estimated the national average pay for a substitute teacher in the U.S. in 2015 as US$105 per day with a range of US$20 (although $3.08 per hour would be below minimum wage in any state) to US$190, although most districts pay well below $100 per day.
+The National Substitute Teachers Alliance estimated the national average pay for a substitute teacher in the United States in 2015 as $105 per day with a range of $20 (although $3.08 per hour would be below minimum wage in any state) to $190, although most districts pay well below $100 per day.
 In Connecticut, for example, the typical rate in a city/town district is about $80 per day (or $11.43 per hour).
 A few state schools pay as much as $150 per day.
 The Alliance also reported substantial variation in benefits with substitute teachers in some locales receiving no benefits while others receive sick time, retirement, or other benefits especially in areas where substitute teachers have a union.
-The comparatively lower wages for the employees of school districts is often credited to the shorter work day (6.22–7.17 hours).
+The comparatively lower wages for employees of school districts is often credited to the shorter work day (6.22–7.17 hours).
 The length of time spent each day by people at jobs in the private sector is roughly 15 percent longer.

-In the U.S., substitute teachers can also be supplied to school districts from agencies, and substitutes can work for multiple school districts through the same agency.
-Such agencies often govern by their own policies, and the policies are thoroughly embraced by school districts.
-For example, a policy is enforced where if/when a substitute is removed by a district, the substitute is not granted the right to speak freely with the district.
-The substitute must communicate on their own behalf through the agency, although the agency has little to no knowledge about the details that led to the decision by the school district.